Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 How much is home insurance for a house in Cambodia right now?

-The main factors that affect home insurance premiums for houses in Cambodia include the property's construction type (concrete versus wood), location and flood risk (some areas flood seasonally), insured value, and the scope of coverage including natural disaster riders.
+The main factors that affect home insurance premiums for houses in Cambodia are the construction type (concrete versus wood-frame), the location's flood risk (a serious concern in many lower-lying Phnom Penh districts), the total insured value, and whether you add riders for contents, liability, or natural disaster coverage.

 What are typical utility costs for a house in Cambodia right now?